dftbplus/recipes/docs/moleculardynamics/bornoppenheimer.rst

     .
   }

-The initial velocities can be user suplied, however it is more common to generate them by thermalising the system starting from an initial Maxwell-Boltzmann distribution of atomic velocities.
+The initial velocities can be user supplied, however it is more common to generate them by thermalising the system starting from an initial Maxwell-Boltzmann distribution of atomic velocities.
 These can be generated for example by using the following input